bugsnag/bugsnag-php/ARCHITECTURE.md

 Last updated 30/08/17

 ## Introduction
 This document is one of a series describing the layout of the individual Bugsnag notifier libraries.
-It is intended to aid users of, and contributors to, the library in determining how to proceed with utilising it to it's full benefit.
+Their purpose is to make it easier to understand the layout and working logic involved in the notifiers for new contributors and users, and the preferred ways of extending and modifying said libraries.

 ## Dependencies
 - [composer/ca-bundle](https://github.com/composer/ca-bundle)